-ASCO: Blueprint’s RET inhibitor pads its case ahead of FDA lung cancer decision
+ASCO: Blueprint's RET inhibitor pads its case ahead of FDA lung cancer decision

-One year after its ASCO debut, Blueprint Medicines’ RET inhibitor continues to deliver.
+One year after its American Society for Clinical Oncology (ASCO) debut, Blueprint Medicines’ RET inhibitor continues to deliver.
 Echoing results presented last year from just 35 evaluable patients, pralsetinib shrank tumors in 61% of a difficult-to-treat group of lung cancer patients and curbed tumor growth in 95% of them.

 The phase 2 data come from 116 patients with RET fusion-positive non-small cell lung cancer (NSCLC) that had spread, most of whom—nearly 70%—had tried platinum chemotherapy, while the remainder had not received any kind of treatment.
 Of the total population, 65% counted as responders, and the treatment eliminated tumors in seven patients, or 6%, the investigators wrote in the study abstract.
 Almost all (96%) saw some tumor shrinkage.